What is a “shamanic” healer?

 Since time immemorial, across every culture on earth, people have turned to Spirit for healing, strength and clarity.
 The term “shamanic” as I use it refers to this universal phenomenon, not tied to a particular culture or tradition—a spiritual rather than a psychological system, based on the ability to step outside the modes of conventional thinking to authentically access altered states and hold space for healing to occur.

 In this sense, pretty much every new age practitioner is doing shamanic work, whether they are a channel, a healer, a medium, a psychic, a card reader, a life coach, or anything else.
-This applies to all artists as well: musicians, poets, dancers, painters, and so on.
-And it applies to all forms of ritual and ceremony, invocation, mantras, and deity visualizations, whether Wiccan, Hindu or Tibetan.
+This applies to most artists as well: musicians, poets, dancers, painters, and so on.
+And it applies to all forms of ritual and ceremony, prayer, invocation, mantras, and deity visualizations, whether Christian, Wiccan, Hindu or Tibetan.
 They are all connecting to other levels of reality to bring back something of value.
 This is the essence of shamanism.

 Where does the term “shaman” come from?

 The term shaman or šaman comes to us from the Manchu-Tungus people of Siberia, and may have originated from the Evenki word šamán.

 A female shaman may be called a shamanka, simply by adding the Russian suffix -ka for feminine nouns.